-This post was written by Policing Project extern Allen Slater.
+This post was written by Policing Project Student Fellow Allen Slater.

 One of the cornerstones of front-end accountability is the principle that issues of public concern—everything from law enforcement’s use of surveillance technologies and data sharing to its use of force and arrest practices—should be the subject of robust engagement between police departments and the communities they serve.
 But productive public debate requires access to accurate information so that the policies and priorities can be carefully considered.